agentrickard/workbench_access/README.md

 Access controls may only be placed on entity types that have fields governed by supported modules.
-By default, that means that the *Menu* scheme only applies to node content, because that is the only entity type with default Menu support.
+By default, that means that the *Menu* scheme only applies to Content, because that is the only entity type with default Menu support.

 For *Taxonomy* schemes, any entity type that contains a Taxonomy Term entity reference field may be placed under access control.